TETRA888/Profilometer/README.md

 ## After some further discussion with the machnist (Andy) and Geotechnical Engineer (Stephan) we have decided that it would be a good decision to contact the company that builds premade linear guide solutions, but to also try to design our own solution.

-# Here is a rough estimate of the custom solution for just the linear guide:
+# Comparison of Custom solution vs readymade solution

 1. Custom Solution (2500mm stroke distance):
 - HGH15 Linear rail: $442